hureramujeeb60/adk-vacation-flight-concierge/README.md

 ## Notes for Publishing
 - The project uses mocked travel data so it is reproducible and easy to demo.
 - No real booking or payment is performed.
-- The strongest GitHub demo value comes from the README scenarios and the agent's reasoning trace, not from backend complexity.
-- Keep `.env` out of version control.
-A `.gitignore` is included for that purpose.